Estonian cuisine: Main course

-Black bread leib (or rukkileib, i.e "rye bread") typically accompanies the main course, and almost every savory food, in Estonia.
-Over many generations, Estonians have continued to value to this day their varieties of black rye-based bread.
+Black bread (leib, or rukkileib, 'rye bread') typically accompanies the main course, and almost every savory food, in Estonia.
+Over many generations, Estonians have continued to value the many varieties of black rye-based bread.

-Mulgikapsad (sauerkraut with pork and pearl barley) is one food that is added in the list of the Estonian cultural heritage and can be considered to be Estonian national food.
+Mulgikapsad (sauerkraut with pork and pearl barley) is one food that is added in the list of the Estonian cultural heritage and can be considered to be an Estonian national food.

 Mulgipuder is the only Estonian national food that is in the UNESCO List of the Intangible Cultural Heritage of Humanity.

 Desserts

 Typical Estonian desserts include variants of kohupiim (quark), kohupiimakreem (creamy curd), jogurt (frequently sweetened with sugar and especially with blueberry, or other fruits), jäätis (ice cream), kama (a traditional dish prepared by soaking milled and roasted pea, barley, rye, and oat flour in milk or buttermilk, eaten uncooked), mannavaht (a foamy cream made of semolina and juice or fruit), kompott, and leivasupp lit. 'bread soup', a sweet soup made of rye bread and apples, served with sour cream or whipped cream, almost identical to the Latvian dish maizes zupa.

 Pastries or pies like the cinnamon bun, cardamom bun and different curd buns are also eaten, mostly accompanied by coffee.
 Rhubarb pies are also a favorite.
 Another popular dessert is kringel (kringle), a sweet yeast bread often flavored with cardamom.
-Pancakes (pannkook) are also traditional, common and popular.
-Vastlakukkel, a cardamom-spiced bread roll with whipped cream is a traditional Estonian sweet roll, it is eaten during the festivities of vastlapäev.
+Pancakes (pannkook) are also traditional, common and well-liked.
+Vastlakukkel, a cardamom-spiced bread roll with whipped cream, is a traditional Estonian sweet roll; it is eaten during the festivities of vastlapäev.

-Mulgikorp is small round flatbreads or pastries covered with semolina or cottage cheese.
+Mulgikorp are small round flatbreads or pastries covered with semolina or cottage cheese.

 Drinks

 Nowadays, locally brewed beer is the number one choice to accompany food; coffee, different juices or simply water are the main non-alcoholic choices.
 Tea and herbal teas are also drunk.
 Wine is the second most widely drunk alcoholic beverage; however, the wine consumption volume in Estonia is overshadowed by that of beer — roughly five times more beer alone is being drunk than all the harder alcoholic beverages (including wine and distilled spirits) counted together.
 There are also Estonian fruit wines made of apples or different berries.
 Estonia is also known for locally produced viin (vodka) and other kinds of hard liquor.

-Mead (mõdu), the alcoholic drink made of honey that was most popular in ancient times, has almost completely disappeared.
+Mead (mõdu), the alcoholic drink made of honey that was best known in ancient times, has almost completely disappeared.
 Hapurokk, an ancient drink made of fermented rye, is now produced only on the island of Kihnu.

 Some other drinks whose popularity peaked in the 20th century are still consumed by some Estonians, including kali (similar to kvass) and birch sap (kasemahl) beverages.

 Besides milk (piim), other widely consumed dairy products include keefir and also hapupiim ("sour milk") and pett, which are variations on the theme of buttermilk.

-Yogurt, which was not produced in Estonia before the restoration of independence, has become a very popular everyday food, which is mostly sold sweetened and in both a liquid form and a creamier version.
+Yogurt, which was not produced in Estonia before the restoration of independence, has become a common everyday food, which is mostly sold sweetened and in both a liquid form and a creamier version.